-Some platforms such as iTalki or Chatterbug are stricter and arrange a personal interview with you.
-It’s usually a 30-minute web call to discuss your motivations, maybe tell you a bit more about the platform and make sure that you are a legit and reasonable person.
+Some platforms such as Heylama or Chatterbug are more diligent and arrange a personal interview with you.
+It’s usually a 30-minute web call to tell you more about the platform, discuss your motivation, get to know you, and make sure that you have what it takes to become a successful tutor.

 Step 5.
 Platform onboarding process

 Each platform has a slightly different onboarding flow, but they all share a common thread - you will either get a bunch of PDFs, links to some FAQ pages with instructions or get invited to go through a course made of a combination of videos and articles.

 Some platforms won’t let you publish your profile unless you go through the onboarding process.

 The goal here is to, on the one hand, get you comfortable with the interface and features of the platform, and on the other hand, equip you with everything needed to get started on the right foot.

 You usually also get access to a tutor community.
 For example, Preply has a Facebook group exclusively for tutors. iTalki has its own forum.